nexussjcet/Crushathon/README.md

 ### How to Use
 Running Tamara on Your System
-Install Ollama (if not installed) – required for running the chatbot locally.
+Install Ollama (if not installed) – required for running the chatbot locally. also install mistral in cmd type ollama pull mistral
 Download the Tamara AI chatbot files from the repository.
 Open the terminal/command prompt and navigate to the project folder.
 Run the chatbot using: